How to Print Labels for Items

 form ‘Create labels’

-The system will remember your choice and suggest these parameters as default the next time.
+The system will remember your settings and use them as defaults the next time you open the Print Labels form.

 Options for adding items